Music/Lyrics: Anastasio, Marshall

 Certain Phish versions of “The Wedge” are notable for their lyrical references, such as 8/17/97 (“Limestone blocks so large” in Limestone, ME) or any of the Red Rocks versions (8/20/93, 6/9/95 and 7/30/09), where the venue literally sits after one takes the highway to the great divide.
 At the 20th Anniversary show on 12/2/03, the band seemed to acknowledge that they definitely had come so very far in the last twenty years.

 For whatever reason, "The Wedge" came back into favor in 2009, as it was performed more times than in any year since its debut in 1993.
 Thankfully, recent versions are not merely plentiful, they are also quite good.
-Thankfully, recent versions are not merely plentiful, they are also quite good.
 Recommended versions include 6/3/11 (a powerful first set closer), 12/31/12 (with a very atypical closing jam) and 7/12/13 (a silky segue out of “Cities,” which itself was littered with “Wedge” beats from Fish).
+On 7/20/14 at Chicago’s Northerly Island, “The Wedge” went type-II for the first time, exploding out of its shell after emerging as the meat of “Mike’s Groove," unleashing a completely unexpected and thrilling type-II jam that rivalled the best from that three-day weekend stretch.

 Beginning in 2011, Trey has also performed "The Wedge" during several of his solo acoustic sets.